Oguzkaan93/PostgreSQL-HA/README.md

 ETCD

 On Node 7
-Pgbackrest - HaProxy - Keepalive
+Pgbackrest - HaProxy - Keepalived

 On Node 8
-HaProxy - Keepalive
+HaProxy - Keepalived